yingfc/cse403/README.md

 - Then run `java -jar build/libs/cse403-1.0-SNAPSHOT-all.jar` to start the SparkJava server
 - Type `CTRL` + `A` followed by `d` to detach your screen session, the script (backend server) will continue to run
 - You can disconnect from the SSH session.
 And once you log back in, you can resume your session by typing in `screen -r`.
 This is assuming that you have only one detached session.
+- Set up AWS API gateway(future devs don't need to do this again) to redirect incoming HTTPS request to our running server above.
+HTTPS is required because of the fact that the get current location functionality (from `navigator.geolocation.getCurrentPosition` API) only works under SSL.
 #### Frontend
 - TODO
 ---